remix-run/react-router/packages/react-router/docs/api/match.md

   - `path` - (string) The path pattern used to match.
 Useful for building nested `<Route>`s
   - `url` - (string) The matched portion of the URL.
 Useful for building nested `<Link>`s

-You'll have access `match` objects in various places:
+You'll have access to `match` objects in various places:

 - [Route component](./Route.md#component) as `this.props.match`
 - [Route render](./Route.md#render-func) as `({ match }) => ()`